bcgov/nrts-prc-public/README.md

 Linting and formatting is handled by a combiation of `TSlint` and `Prettier`.
 The reason for this, is that you get the best of both worlds: TSlint's larger selection of linting rules with Prettier's robust formatting rules.

 These 2 linters (tslint, Prettier) do have overlapping rules.
 To avoid weird rule interactions, TSlint has been configured to defer any overlapping rules to Prettier, via the use of `tslint-config-prettier` in `tslint.json`.

-Recommend installing the [VSCode Prettier extension](https://github.com/prettier/prettier-vscode), so Prettier's formatting can be applied on-the-fly.

 ### Technolgies used